jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

      2. Upload to Vagrant Cloud
   6. Choose file: select file `package.box` generated earlier with `vagrant package`
   7. Back to the dashboard, select the created box
-  8. On the appropriate version: Release/Release
+  8. On the appropriate version: Release > Release version

 ## Binary